Abbey Road, London

 Abbey Road is a thoroughfare in the borough of Camden and the City of Westminster in Greater London running roughly northwest to southeast through St John's Wood near Lord's Cricket Ground.
 It is part of the road B507.
 The road is best known for the Abbey Road Studios and for featuring on the cover of the Beatles' album of the same name, which was released in September 1969.

 Location

 The northwestern end of Abbey Road begins in Kilburn at the junction with Quex Road and West End Lane.
 The road was once a track leading to Kilburn Priory and its associated Abbey Farm and was developed in the beginning of the nineteenth century.
-It continues southeast for roughly one mile crossing Priory Road, Belsize Road, Boundary Road (which forms the Camden/Westminster boundary) and Marlborough Place, ending at the junction of Grove End Road and Garden Road.
+It continues southeast for roughly one mile crossing Priory Road, Belsize Road, Boundary Road (which forms the Camden/Westminster boundary), Clifton Hill, Carlton Hill and Marlborough Place, ending at the junction of Grove End Road and Garden Road.
 It is joined from the west by Abercorn Place.